ShokofehVS/SecBic-CCA/README.md

   4. `scripts` small programs to showcase functionalities of SecBic library

 ## Example of Cheng and Church Algorithm (CCA)

+To run the sample implementation of Cheng and Church algorithm:

+	   > python3 SecBiclib/scripts/secured_cheng_church_yeast.py

 ```python

 import time
 from SecBiclib.algorithms import ChengChurchAlgorithm
 from SecBiclib.datasets import load_yeast_tavazoie